DavidL-H/Free_acting_LipA/README.md

 Ph.D.
 Chapter III - Efforts towards developing a free-acting Lipoyl Synthase For easy over-view, the files and scripts will be described here in the order in which they appear as figures in the Chapter

-## Figure 4: Heatmap of the lipoic acid biosynthetic genes present in bacterial genomes.
+## Figure 4: Heatmap of the lipoic acid biosynthetic genes present in bacterial genomes
 This data originates from Microbesonline (Dehal, P. S., Joachimiak, M. P., Price, M. N., Bates, J. T., Baumohl, J. K., Chivian, D., … Arkin, A. P. (2010).
 MicrobesOnline: an integrated portal for comparative and functional genomics.
 Nucleic Acids Research, 38(Database), D396–D400. https://doi.org/10.1093/nar/gkp919)

 ### LipA_B_lplA_LipM_LipL_gcvH orthologs.xlsx